Our Mission

 #OneLife@ATime.

-The inspiration behind One Life @ A Time was inspired by the CEO & Founder’s son, Terry, who was incarcerated at the age of 18.
-In 2019, he created the One Life @ A Time mentoring program while incarceration, in hopes the program would reach many, to give back to society.
+The inspiration behind One Life @ A Time, a 501(c)(3) nonprofit organization, was inspired by the CEO & Founder’s son, Terry, who was incarcerated at the age of 18.
+In 2019, he created the One Life @ A Time mentoring program while incarceration, to be the voice for the unheard and in hopes the program would reach many, to give back to society.
 Even though he will not be working with the young people.
 His vision has transformed into a meaningful program in 2024.

 Our Founder